ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 Radioactive iodine treatment is an option for some people with papillary, follicular, and Hurthle cell thyroid cancer.
 Radioactive iodine is used to treat people with differentiated thyroid cancers that have spread to lymph nodes or to distant sites.
 A small test dose may be given before full treatment to be sure that the tumor cells will absorb the I-131.
 Patients with MTC or anaplastic thyroid cancer should not be treated with I-131.

 I-131 therapy is given in either liquid or pill form.
-Patients who receive I-131 to destroy cancer cells may be hospitalized for 2 to 3 days, depending on several factors, including the dose given.
+People who receive I-131 to destroy cancer cells may be hospitalized for 2 to 3 days, depending on several factors, including the dose given.
 Patients are encouraged to drink fluids to help the I-131 pass quickly through the body.
 Within a few days, most of the radiation is gone.
 Talk with your doctor about ways to limit radiation exposure to other people, including children, who may be around you during this treatment and the days following it.

 In preparation for I-131 therapy after surgery, patients are usually asked to follow a low-iodine diet for 2 to 3 weeks beforehand.
 In addition to the low-iodine diet, patients will be asked to either stop taking thyroid hormone replacement pills temporarily or to receive injections of recombinant TSH (Thyrogen) while taking the hormone replacement.
 If the hormone therapy is stopped during the preparation period, the patient will likely experience the side effects of hypothyroidism (see above).